 - tossed through veggies, seafood and chicken

 I am sure you will come up with a few uses of your own.
 Please share them in the comments at the end of the post.
 I am always looking for new ideas too!

 Spring into winter

-Make hay while the sun shines … fragrant herbs are so abundant in spring, make a stash of pesto and preserve it for winter.
+Make hay while the sun shines.
+Fragrant, nutrient-dense herbs are so abundant in spring, make a stash of pesto and preserve it for winter.

 The easiest way is by freezing the pesto in ice cube trays or silicone muffin trays.
 When frozen, release the cubes and store them in a container in your freezer.

-3 cups of spring greens, not too tightly packed
+- 3 cups of spring greens (not too tightly packed to avoid bruising)

 - 60mL extra virgin olive oil